Guy Frazier

-Guy Shelton Frazier (born July 20, 1959) is a former American football linebacker who played professionally in the National Football League (NFL) played for the Cincinnati Bengals from 1981 to 1984 and the Buffalo Bills from 1985 to 1986.
+Guy Shelton Frazier (born July 20, 1959) is an American former professional football linebacker who played in the National Football League (NFL) for the Cincinnati Bengals from 1981 to 1984 and the Buffalo Bills from 1985 to 1986.
 He played college football at the University of Wyoming.
 He played high school football at Cass Technical High School, graduating in 1977.
-Frazier was selected in the fourth round of the 1981 NFL Draft by the Bengals and returned to Detroit in 1982 as a rookie with the Cincinnati Bengals in Super Bowl XVI.
+Frazier was selected by the Bengals in the fourth round of the 1981 NFL draft, and returned to Detroit in 1982 as a rookie with the Bengals in Super Bowl XVI.
 Frazier made the first hit of the game against the San Francisco 49ers on the opening kickoff causing a fumble that was recovered by teammate John Simmons.
 That was the first time in Super Bowl history that a turnover occurred on the opening kickoff.
-The Bengals unable to capitalize on the turnover and subsequently lost.
+The Bengals were unable to capitalize on the turnover and subsequently lost.